 - Veterans successfully perform their roles and duties in challenging environments without losing sight of the importance of their mission and their team – all characteristics and principles that the wind energy industry values in their workforce.

-These skills and attributes are important for success in the U.S. wind industry, and it’s clear that veterans are a good fit for wind-powered careers, as they find jobs in wind at a rate 72 percent higher than the average industry.
+These skills and attributes are important for success in the U.S. wind industry, and it’s clear that veterans are a good fit for wind-powered careers, as they find jobs in wind at a rate 67 percent higher than the national average.

 AWEA’s outreach program for transitioning service members and veterans provides guidance on working in the wind industry and how to translate military skills to wind industry skills.